 Mortgage-related securities include, among other things, securities that reflect an interest in a pool of reverse mortgages.
 In a reverse mortgage, a lender makes a loan to a homeowner based on the homeowner's equity in his or her home.
 A homeowner must be age 62 or older to qualify for a reverse mortgage but is not necessarily required to have any minimum income.
 Generally, the homeowner is not required to pay interest or repay principal on the loan until the homeowner dies, sells the home, or ceases to use the home as his or her primary residence.
-There are three general types of reverse mortgages: (1) single-purpose reverse mortgages, which are offered by certain state and local government agencies and nonprofit organizations; (2) federally-insured reverse mortgages (known as home equity conversion mortgages), which are backed by the U. S. Department of Housing and Urban Development; and (3) proprietary reverse mortgage or by a combination of types of reverse mortgages.
+There are three general types of reverse mortgages: (1) single-purpose reverse mortgages, which are offered by certain state and local government agencies and nonprofit organizations; (2) federally-insured reverse mortgages (known as home equity conversion mortgages), which are backed by the U. S. Department of Housing and Urban Development; and (3) proprietary reverse mortgages, which are privately offered loans.
+A mortgage-related security may be backed by a single type of reverse mortgage or by a combination of types of reverse mortgages.
 Reverse mortgage-related securities include agency and privately issued mortgage-related securities.
 The principal government guarantor of reverse mortgage-related securities is Ginnie Mae.